British Guild of Travel Writers

-The British Guild of Travel Writers Limited is a private company limited by guarantee formed in April 2015.
+The British Guild of Travel Writers Limited is described as a community of accredited writers, photographers, and broadcasters; the trusted body for independent editorial comment and expert content on worldwide travel.
+The organisation was founded in 1960.

-This private company is the successor organisation to the erstwhile voluntary association known as the British Guild of Travel Writers.
-The latter was founded in 1960.
-The association and the successor company are known by the acronym BGTW.

-The company's registered office is at Great Blakenham near Ipswich in England.
-The company's board of directors is voted in once a year, with the Chair and Vice-Chair serving a term of a maximum of three years.
-The current Chair is travel writer Simon Willmore and the current Vice-Chair is blogger Susan Schwartz.
+The organisation is managed by a board of directors led currently (2025) by a Chair, Chris Coe.
+The Vice Chair is Daniel James Clarke.

 Members of the new limited company

 The ten initial subscribers to the Memorandum of Association are automatically members of the new private company.
 Other members will be admitted in due course, provided that they meet the criteria for membership laid down in the Articles of Association.
 The antecedent voluntary association made provision for retired members (and others who were no longer professionally active) to retain a connection with BGTW as Associate Members.
 This category continues, but Associate Members will not be deemed to be members of British Guild of Travel Writers Limited under the terms of the Companies Act 2006.